Gervais-François Couperin

 Gervais-François Couperin (22 May 1759 – 11 March 1826) was a representative of the famous Couperin family of composers and organists.

 Biography

 He studied with his father Armand-Louis Couperin.
 In 1789, Gervais-François replaced his father at the Sainte-Chapelle organ.
 Gervais-François succeeded his brother Pierre-Louis Couperin at Notre-Dame de Paris, a position he held until the Revolution.
 He was later an organist at St-Gervais-et-St-Protais and Saint-Merri (1818–1826).

-He married Hélène Thérèse Frey, a singer, with whom he had a daughter, Céleste Thérèse (1793–1860), also an organist.
+He married Hélène Thérèse Frey, a singer, with whom he had a daughter, Céleste Thérèse (1793–1860), who succeeded him briefly as the organist at St-Gervais-et-St-Protais.
+She became the last member of the Couperin musical dynasty.

 Gervais-François Couperin died in Paris on 11 March 1826 at the age of 66.